Math modelling major

 Evaluation: final exam and projects

-Advanced Scientific Calculus
+Scientific Calculus advanced

 Organisation: Lectures (8h), TP (15h)

-Lecturers: Julien Olivier
+Lecturer: Julien Olivier

 Evaluation: final exam and projects